WispY/best-practice-cluster-test/README.md

 </bean>
 ```

 Here you can use any syntax of SLA definition acceptable for normal spaces.
-You can also declare multiple clusters with different SLAs since you are not limited to have one SLA definition within unit test configuration.

 ## Running the test